CaymanFreeman/Clikr/README.md

 ### Run From Source

-From this point, Clikr can be ran from the source scripts with `python3 src/main.py`.
+From this point, Clikr can be run from the source scripts with `python3 src/main.py`.

 ### PyInstaller Bundle
 ```bash